Justice Department sues Texas to block six-week abortion ban

-The suit asks a judge to declare the measure unlawful, block its enforcement and “protect the rights that Texas has violated.”
+The suit filed by the Justice Department in federal court in Austin asks a judge to “protect the rights that Texas has violated” by declaring the abortion law unconstitutional and issuing an injunction blocking its enforcement.

-Garland said the law is invalid under the Supremacy Clause and the Fourteenth Amendment, is preempted by federal law, and violates the doctrine of intergovernmental immunity.
-The U.S. government has “an obligation to ensure that no state can deprive individuals of their constitutional rights,” he said.
+At a news conference, Attorney General Merrick Garland said the ban “is clearly unconstitutional under long-standing Supreme Court precedent.”

+“This kind of scheme to nullify the Constitution of the United States is one that all Americans, whatever their politics or party, should fear,” said Garland, warning that what he called the “bounty hunter” element of the law may become “a model for action in other areas by other states and with respect to other constitutional rights or judicial precedents.”

+A spokeswoman for Texas Gov. Greg Abbott (R) defended the law and accused the Biden administration of acting for political reasons — to distract Americans from the U.S. withdrawal from Afghanistan and the influx of migrants over the southern border.

+“We are confident that the courts will uphold and protect that right to life,” press secretary Renae Eze said in a statement.

-The Biden administration’s decision to intervene comes after a divided Supreme Court last week refused to stop enforcement of the law, which prohibits most abortions in Texas at a stage when many women do not yet realize they are pregnant.
+The Biden administration’s decision to intervene comes after a divided Supreme Court refused to stop enforcement of the law, which prohibits most abortions in Texas at a stage when many women do not yet realize they are pregnant.
 The only exceptions are when a woman’s health or life are at stake.

-The law took effect Sept.
-1.
+The suit filed Thursday argues the Texas law violates the 14th amendment’s due process clause, saying the measure deprives women in Texas of the right to an abortion and imposes an “undue burden” — and that the Constitution generally takes precedence over state laws.

+The lawsuit also says the measure interferes with the federal government’s constitutional obligation to provide access to abortion services, including in cases of rape or incest, to people in the custody or care of federal agencies or government contractors, including at prisons.

+Whatever a District Court judge in Texas decides, it is highly unlikely to be the last word.
+A previous challenge from abortion providers moved quickly to the U.S. Court of Appeals for the 5th Circuit, and from there on an emergency petition to the Supreme Court.

-President Biden and Democrats in Congress have sharply criticized the law and the Supreme Court’s decision not to block the ban, which they say clearly violates a woman’s constitutional right to an abortion.
+President Biden and Democrats in Congress have sharply criticized the Texas law and the initial refusal of the high court to block the ban.

 A dozen other states have passed legislation banning abortion after about six weeks into pregnancy.
 But federal judges have stopped those measures from taking effect, finding the laws inconsistent with Roe v.
 Wade, the 1973 Supreme Court decision guaranteeing the right to choose abortion before viability, usually around 22 to 24 weeks.